-2016 sees a surge in email tax fraud; private tax collectors to debut
+The year 2016 has already seen a surge in email tax fraud, the IRS warns, and private tax collectors may add to the confusion

 - Email scams are rampant in 2016, the Internal Revenue Service warned in February, soaring 400 percent.

 - Tax refund fraud contributed heavily to a surge in ID theft in 2015, and shows no sign of abating.

 - And late this year, legitimate private tax-debt collectors will debut, introducing more confusion and potential risk.

 The email scam is the latest surge.
 Crooks try to trick consumers into believing the emails are coming from the IRS or others in the tax industry, including tax software companies.
 They’re also using texts to try to scam consumers.

 The IRS says the fake emails run the gamut, related to everything from refunds to filing status to confirming personal information to verifying PIN information.